-What do handmaidens or maidservants do?
+What do God’s handmaidens or maidservants do?
 The same as what menservants do.
-As female servants they too are God’s instruments to bring His Gospel to the world as evangelists, to plant new congregations as apostles, to make known His will and counsel as prophets, to guide and protect His people as pastors, to remind His people of all that Jesus commanded as teachers, (Eph.
+As female servants they are God’s instruments to bring His Gospel to the world as evangelists, to plant new congregations as apostles, to make known His will and counsel as prophets, to guide and protect His people as pastors, and to remind His people of all that Jesus commanded as teachers, (Eph.
 4:11-13.)
-If this were not true, why would God pour out His Spirit on His daughters handmaidens?
+If this were not true, why would God pour out His Spirit on His daughters and handmaidens?

 [Heb.
-Strong’s Concordance, no. 5650 and 8198:] “Men and maidservants are men AND women [servant] slaves, (humble servants or ministers) as members of [the same] household.”
+Strong’s Concordance, no. 5650 and 8198:] “Men and maidservants are men and women [servant] slaves, (humble servants or ministers) as members of [the same] household.”

 Menservants and maidservants are willing male and female ministering members of the same body, (Eph.
 4:11.)
 However, under the incredible sin of male patriarchy, which governed the entire pagan world and crept into Jesus assemblies too, terrible distortions of Scripture proliferated over the centuries to condone the oppression of women on all spheres of life - in Jesus’ ministry especially.

 Yeah?
 Well, according to the truth of Scripture, the misogynist ‘spirit of Jezebel’ dogma is another ‘neat’ piece of male witchcraft, which has nothing to do with women per say, or women teachers and preachers in the Kingdom of God - just read this whole passage in Rev. 2 in context.
 In fact, misogynist male witches have the spirit of Jezebel in them, according to the truth of God’s Word, for they “call themselves prophets, but they teach and seduce God’s servants” to follow false doctrine and to cling to Christianized, pagan norms and forms.
-ALL false teaching in the traditional church, both in Catholicism and in Protestantism, originated from, and was carried forth by men not women!
+All false teaching in the traditional church, both in Catholicism and in Protestantism, originated from, and was carried forth by men not women!
 The women who spread fallacies in churches such as in Seventh Day Adventism, are merely embroidering on the false doctrines of their male supremacists.
-Thus, false teachings that originated from women are in the VAST minority!
+Thus, false teachings that originated from women are in the vast minority!

 THE TRUTH IS IN THE CONTEXT OF ALL SCRIPTURE, AS ALWAYS

-To get to the Scriptural truth of the role of women in ministry, (as in everything else in this world,) one needs to study the Bible with the entire CONTEXT of Scripture in mind.
+To get to the Scriptural truth of the role of women in ministry, (as in everything else in this world,) one needs to study the Bible with the entire context of Scripture in mind.

 The entire context of Scripture applies to the following questions: How does a particular verse, chapter, epistle, or book relate to the rest of Scripture?
 Was it written in the Old or the New Testament, (does it pertain to the Old or the New dispensation?)
 To whom was it written?
 What was the historical/traditional background at the time it was written?
 How did the particular book or epistle fit into their customs and mind-sets, and how is it relevant to the overall picture of the Scriptures today?